-Bonds issued by state and local governments are generally subject to ongoing monitoring and reporting with respect to federal disclosure requirements pursuant to their continuing disclosure agreements (CDAs), as well as compliance with federal tax requirements specifically related to tax-exempt bonds.
-In addition to federal securities and tax requirements, issuers may face a variety of other compliance obligations, such as bond indenture requirements, state and local law and policy requirements.
+Bonds issued by state and local governments are generally subject to ongoing monitoring and reporting with respect to compliance with federal tax requirements specifically related to tax-exempt bonds and federal disclosure requirements pursuant to their continuing disclosure agreements (CDAs).
+In addition to federal securities and tax requirements, issuers may face a variety of other compliance obligations, such as bond indenture requirements, state and local law, and policy requirements.

 Comprehensive post-issuance compliance consists of policies and procedures designed to assist an issuer of bonds in complying with all of the relevant requirements that apply to each series of bonds from the date they are issued until the bonds are no longer outstanding.

 GFOA recommends issuers of bonds or other debt obligations develop and adopt formal, written post-issuance compliance policies and procedures to assist in meeting compliance requirements and in preventing, identifying and correcting possible violations that might occur during the term that bonds are outstanding.
 Such procedures will help an issuer mitigate the risk of violation and preempt enforcement action from federal parties.
-Issuers should revisit these policies and procedures at least every three years.
+Issuers should revisit these policies and procedures at least every three years or as directed by the financing team when there are significant legal or regulatory changes.

 Policies and procedures at least consist of the following elements: a list of all of the compliance actions at the time that bonds are sold for each series of bonds; documentation of the source and frequency of such compliance requirements; and identification and assignment of compliance responsibilities to officers by title.